Silent Hill 2 system requirements for PC

 Valve hasn’t announced what category Silent Hill 2 Steam Deck compatibility will fall into, and Bloober Team hasn’t commented on whether it plans to cater to the portable PC.
 Given the high system requirements relative to the device, we may see the device left behind altogether, but we’ll have to wait and see.

-Take the Silent Hill 2 system requirements test over on PCGameBenchmark to answer the question… Can I run Silent Hill 2?
+Take our Silent Hill 2 system requirements PC benchmark test to answer the question… Can I run Silent Hill 2?